 ICGI focuses on translational research by establishing new knowledge in the laboratory and then taking it to the clinic.
-This strategy requires an interdisciplinary approach, and a close integration between scientists, technologists and clinicians.
+This strategy requires an interdisciplinary approach, and close integration between scientists, technologists and clinicians.
 Our basic research strategy is to focus on nucleomics, our innovation strategy is focused on microscopy based image analysis, and our overall goal is to enable better cancer treatment through new methods for improved diagnosis and prognosis of cancer.

 ICGI seeks to make a strong contribution to improving patient treatment and improve our understanding of disease mechanisms through the following activities: